devgateway/www.developmentgateway.org/_posts/2008-02-27-australia-increases-funding-for-the-development-gateway.md

 created: 1204133704
 old_path: news/australia-increases-funding-development-gateway
 title: Australia Increases Funding for the Development Gateway
-lede: The government of Australia will contribute $6.9 million (AUS$7.5 million) to the Development Gateway Foundation in support of its mission to reduce poverty through information technology.
+excerpt: The government of Australia will contribute $6.9 million (AUS$7.5 million) to the Development Gateway Foundation in support of its mission to reduce poverty through information technology.
 Australia was a founding contributor of the foundation and ranks as its largest donor.
 This is its third round of financial support and represents